Malay Singaporeans: Malays proper (Johor–Riau)

-The Javanese
+Javanese

-The second-largest Malay group were the Javanese.
+The largest Malay sub-group in Singapore are the Javanese.
 They came from Java in the Dutch East Indies (modern Indonesia).
 In the 1931 Population Census, the number of Javanese in Singapore was 16,063.
 The 1981 Population Census, however, showed that they made up 6% of the Malay population.
 However, many Javanese had actually registered themselves as 'Malay'.
 It is likely that the actual percentage of the Javanese within the Malay population was much higher.
 An ethnographic study in 1990 estimated that approximately 50–60% of Singaporean Malays have at least some degree of Javanese ancestry.
 The Javanese came to Singapore in stages.
 In the mid-19th century, they came and worked as ironsmiths, leather makers as well as spice merchants and religious books dealers.
 There were also a group of Javanese printers and publishers in the Arab Street area.
 There were also a community of pilgrim brokers that played an important role in encouraging the migration of the Javanese to Singapore.
 There are many Singapore's area and neighborhoods that has Javanese names such as Kampong Java, Radin Mas, Kampong Pachitan, Kampong Wak Hassan, Kampong Kembangan, and others.

 The political situation in the Dutch East Indies created by the Dutch government caused many Javanese to go through Singapore to travel to Mecca to perform the Hajj.
 From the mid-19th century until 1910, between 2,000 and 7,000 Javanese travelled to Mecca through Singapore until the regulations were eased (Roff 1967:39).
 Usually, these pilgrims would work in Singapore for several months or years before or after performing the hajj to earn money or pay their debts to their pilgrim brokers.
 Many of them stayed in Singapore and became part of the Muslim community in the city (Roff, 1967:43).